OpenEnergyDashboard/OED/USAGE.md

 Under Docker, OED is installed and administered using the `docker-compose` command.
 You will need Docker version 18.06 CE or higher and `docker-compose` version 1.21 or higher.
+If you want to install OED so you can contribute code, see the "Development" section.
+If you are setting up OED in order to gather data from power meters and display it, see the "Production" section.

 ## Notes ##